-Whether you call it desert landscaping, xeriscaping, dry gardening, water-wise gardening or drought-friendly gardening, gardening with succulent plants is becoming more and more popular around the world.
+Desert landscaping, xeriscaping, dry gardening, water-wise gardening or drought-friendly gardening.
+No matter what you call it, gardening with succulent plants is becoming more and more popular around the world.
 Eco-conscious homeowners are searching for ways to create beautiful but low-water gardens that can thrive in a dry (or any) climate.
 And the good news here is that there are so many stunning succulent garden ideas that will work for any backyard, front yard or even inside an apartment.

-Succulents come in a dizzying array of shapes, colours and sizes, from drought-tolerant grasses to mats of spherical rosettes to statuesque columnar forms.
-Graphic plants boasting unusual textures, luminous colours and sculptural silhouettes.
-The one thing that unites them all is their ability to store water in their leaves, which lets them survive and thrive in dry and drought-prone climates.
+Succulents come in a dizzying array of shapes, colours and sizes.
+Everything from drought-tolerant grasses to mats of spherical rosettes to statuesque columnar forms.
+They’re typically graphic plants boasting unusual textures, luminous colours and sculptural silhouettes.
+But the one thing that unites them all is their ability to store water in their leaves.
+This lets them survive and thrive in dry and drought-prone climates.

-There are generally two types of succulents – the ones that don’t do well in the cold (e.g.: crassula, echeveria, aeonium, jade plants, portulacaria, senecio, aloe) and the ones that do (e.g. agave, stonecrop).
+There are generally two types of succulents.
+There are the ones that don’t do well in the cold (e.g.: crassula, echeveria, aeonium, jade plants, portulacaria, senecio, aloe).
+And then there are the ones that do (e.g. agave, stonecrop).
 Your best bet is to shop at your local nursery as they will know which ones suit your local environment best.
-But generally speaking, cacti from places in the world that have a similar dry, windy, salty, coastal climate will also do well in a variety of locations.
+But generally speaking, succulents from places in the world that have a similar dry, windy, salty, coastal climate will also do well here.

 Creating a succulent garden generally follows the same steps: